crypticsilence/htb_business2022_ctf_writeups/HTB Business CTF 2022-Forensics-MBCoin.md

 In www4.dll, I browsed to the ldr function, and found the flag: https://i.imgur.com/Fbxr43I.png

-Overall this challenge took me way longer than expected, as first I could not find the contents of pin.vbs since I was using linux unzip instead of 7-zip, and all my other oletools etc did not show it either, until I was able to see it in any.run (sandbox).
+Overall this challenge took me way longer than expected, as first I could not find the contents of pin.vbs since I was using linux unzip instead of 7-zip, and all my other attempts with oletools did not show it either, until I was able to see it in any.run (sandbox).

 HTB{wH4tS_4_sQuirReLw4fFl3?}